 The extent and limit of papal infallibility, and of any and all infallibility given to the Church by God, has the same extent and limit as the Deposit of Divine Revelation, that is, Sacred Tradition and Sacred Scripture.
 Truly, then, no Pope or Ecumenical Council has the ability to add any truths to this infallible Deposit of Faith.
 It is therefore a matter of faith and the clear teaching of the Second Vatican Council that the Magisterium can never, in any of its functions, whether infallible or not, teach any truths not found in some manner within that Deposit of Faith.
 For the purpose of the Magisterium, of which papal infallibility is one function, is to guard and to expound the truths Divinely revealed in Tradition and Scripture, not to attempt to add to such truths.

-The whole moral law is certainly found, at least implicitly in Tradition and Scripture.
+The natural law, including the whole moral law, is certainly also found, at least implicitly in Tradition and Scripture.
 Truly, even the single act of Christ’s sacrifice on the Cross for our salvation contains the whole moral law implicitly.
 And the entire moral law is a part of the truths of faith.
 But, even though morals are included in the things of faith, it is usually and aptly expressed as ‘faith and morals,’ not because morals are separate from the faith, but in order to give that part of the faith a special emphasis.
 (Those truths said to have "a necessary connection" with the truths of Tradition or Scripture are what I term "implicit" in those sources.)

 This teaching of the Second Vatican Council on the limits of infallibility is a definitive teaching of an Ecumenical Council.
 This teaching meets all five criteria for an infallible teaching by a Council.
 (These five criteria are nearly the same as the five criteria for papal infallibility, except that it is the Bishops with the Pope who exercise this charism, not the Pope alone, and they exercise it in a Council or other gathering.)